 Calculus of Several Variables.
 Calculus of functions of more than one variable: partial derivatives, and applications; multiple integrals, line and surface integrals; Green's Theorem, Stokes' Theorem, and Gauss' Divergence Theorem.

 A flexible weekly schedule accommodates all student schedules and time zones, and courses include pre-recorded lectures, notes, and interactives to help students learn the material.
 Assessments include computer-scored items for immediate feedback as well as instructor-graded assignments for personalized learning.
-Students have access to instructors through email or individual reviews, and weekly instructor-led synchronous problem-solving sessions are recorded to view any time.
+Students have access to instructors through email or individual reviews, and weekly instructor-led synchronous problem-solving sessions are recorded for viewing at any time.
 Students should expect to work a minimum of 5-10 hours per week.

 Duration